digitraceslab/niimpy/docs/aware.rst

 AwareCalls
 ------------

-logs incoming and outgoing call details.
+Logs incoming and outgoing call details.
 The frequency of AwareMessages data depends upon number of calls the users get so it can be from 0 to tens of times per hour.

 * ``call_type``: 'incoming', 'outgoing', 'missed'.